RMerl/asuswrt-merlin/README-merlin.txt

             Asuswrt-Merlin with an original Asus firmware.
    - FIXED: Wifi LEDs would turn back on if radios were enabled while in Stealth Mode (now they turn back off after a few seconds)
+    - FIXED: Webui would break if a network device had an invalid NetBIOS name (such as the Sonos Dock).

 3.0.0.4.246.20: